 We haven’t visited Colchester Zoo for a while now.
-When our Zoo passes run our a few years ago we didn’t renew them.
+When our Zoo passes run out a few years ago we didn’t renew them.
 At the time Darren’s shift work meant we wouldn’t be able to use them as much as we wanted to.
 When I got the email about the Twilight Christmas Experience at Colchester Zoo I knew I wanted to take the children to the event.
 It mentioned viewing the Christmas lights on the land train.
-Ethan loves Christmas l
+Ethan loves Christmas lights so I knew he would enjoy it.
+Having visited Santas grotto at Colchester Zoo numerous times and taking Ethan to the breakfast with Santa event in 2012.
+I knew we wouldn’t be disappointed.

 The Twilight Christmas Experience